michodgs25/Sprint/README.md

 *"Hey, my name is Lebron, a professional basketball player, I think that the site should allow me to input my running activity distance and activity difficulty as this keeps a record of what I have done."*

----

   <br>

   As this application will be purposely designed for me as the user, this platform will:

-- Access the platform from your favourite equipment, such as smartphones, tablets, laptops or PCs, without loss of content.
+- Access the platform from all my favourite devices, such as smartphones, tablets, laptops or PCs, without loss of content.

 - View all Sprints on one page logged on the platform and all its details, such as description, difficulty, name, and others.